A fast-loading website is no longer an option – it is a necessity that must be achieved in an online business.

 Caching stores a static HTML version of your website’s content, allowing it to be served to returning visitors much faster than if it had to be generated every time the user visits your site.

-Here are two main types of caching to consider:
+Here are the two main types of caching to consider:

-Cache is one of the essential WordPress speed optimization best practices you must implement.
-The impact is instant, and you can enable it on your website effortlessly using a plugin like WP Rocket.
+Caching is one of the essential WordPress speed optimization best practices you must implement.
+The impact is immediate, and you can enable it on your website effortlessly using a plugin like WP Rocket.

 If you’re on a low budget and can’t purchase WP Rocket now, the best alternative option is to host with Cloudways.

-Cloudways has its built-in WordPress cache plugin, Breeze.
+Cloudways offers its custom WordPress cache plugin, Breeze, and provides Varnish (a server-side caching mechanism) and Redis on its servers.
 It works great, too, and can help you fix many errors affecting page speed and site performance.

 3. Minify and Combine Files